spencertipping/ni/doc/script.md

 EOF
 ```

-Usage is exactly as before:
+Usage is exactly as before.
+Note, however, that if the operator name collides
+with a directory, as it does here, you need to use `'foo bar'` rather than
+`[foo bar]` to disambiguate.

 ```bash
 $ ni --lib echo2 echo2'foo bar'